How to Sign Up for Community Service: Quick and Easy Steps

 Frequently Asked Questions

-1. Check community center bulletin boards
+1. Check bulletin boards at community centers.

-2. Search online volunteer matching sites
+2. Search online volunteer matching sites.

-3. Contact local nonprofits directly
+3. Contact local nonprofits directly.

-4. Ask at schools, libraries, and places of worship
+4. Ask at schools, libraries, and places of worship.

-Many organizations need help year-round.
+Remember, many organizations need help year-round.

 Can you give me some info on where to complete court-ordered community service?

-Some options include:
+Some common options are:

 • Food banks